 Dr. (Delphine) Clara Zemp

-I focus my research on the effects of climate and land-use change on tropical forests with implications for sustainable ecosystem management.
-I am interested in combining various methodological approaches including remote sensing data analysis, statistical model development and field measurements.
-I have experience in using techniques from complexity sciences (such as complex networks and complexity measures in time series) to analyze non-linearities, feedbacks and interactions in the Earth System.
+I focus my research on understanding mechanisms and dynamics linking vegetation, climate and land use in tree-based natural and agricultural systems, with the aim to support sustainable landscape and ecosystem management strategies.
+I am interested in combining various methodological approaches including remote sensing, model development and ground-based measurements.
+I have experience in using techniques from complexity sciences (such as complex networks and complexity measures in time series) to analyze non-linearities, feedbacks and interactions in the system at various spatio-temporal scales.

 Education / Academic experiences